 Stocks Listed on the Pink Sheets

-In the following section, we will take a look at 3 examples of legitimate pink sheets stocks.
+The following section will look at three examples of legitimate pink sheet stocks.
 These aren’t some pump and dump bag holding stock.
 But actual companies you’ve heard of before.

 We begin this section with the (evil) Swiss multinational company Nestlé.
 They are the biggest food and beverage in the world.
 I feel like Nestlé belongs on the pink sheet stocks list.